Designing Async Validation Queues with Celery

 """

-Validates spatial topology for a dataset stored at dataset_uri.
+Validate spatial topology for a dataset at dataset_uri.

-Returns a compliance report with error counts and geometry fingerprints.
+Returns a compliance report dict with error counts and a deterministic fingerprint.

 """

-# 1. Generate deterministic task ID for idempotency
+# Step 3a: Deterministic task ID for idempotency

-total_features = 100_000 # Replace with actual feature count from metadata
+total_features = 100_000 # replace with metadata read from the file

 chunk_size = 5_000